-Grade 10 Grade 11 Grade 12 information from a variety of increasingly SCO 7: integrate properly cited information from a wide variety of sophisticated and reliable sources
+Grade 11 Grade 12 SCO 7: integrate properly cited information from a wide variety of sophisticated and reliable sources

-- a. read texts in relation to an idea - b. identify examples of reliable and unreliable sources - c. evaluate and select a variety of increasingly sophisticated and reliable sources to support an idea - d. synthesize information in support of their idea using direct and indirect quotations (e.g., SCO 2 and SCO 8) - e. cite information properly
+- a. read texts in relation to an idea - b. identify examples of reliable and unreliable sources - c. evaluate and select a wide variety of sophisticated and reliable sources - d. balance quantity with quality of resources to produce sophisticated support - e. synthesize information in support of their idea using direct and indirect quotations (e.g., SCO 2 and SCO 8) - f. cite information properly - g. evaluate their research/inquiry process